AlyshaJohnson/Battleships/README.md

 Errors / bug fixes:
 - some coordinates not printing onto player_guess_board
 - "coordinates already submitted" printed to terminal between boards
+- game does not restart when asked if they want to start a new game

 The improvements and fixes that were made were adjustments to the input description and writing more descriptive instructions.
 Additionally, the bug relating to some coordinates not printing onto the player_guess_board was due to the reference symbols in the if loop not being correct and therefore no 'X' appearing in the board.